BrilliantNotion/serverless-jsconfig-plugin/README.md

 Serverless JS Config Plugin
 ===

-Allows the use of JS config files within the project, which are then compiled into JSON files for use by the Serverless Framework.
+Allows the use of JS based files within the project for configuration.
+These JS files are then compiled into JSON files for use natively by the Serverless Framework.

 **Note:** Requires Serverless v0.5.0 or higher.